 What Type Of Machines?

-One of our recommendations is a Taylor C713.
-Our price range for it is between $5,000- $7,200 where a new one would cost you about $15,000.
-The C713 perfect for high volume sales & it's easy to clean, comes in both air or water cooled options, & has a mix alarm.
+One of our recommendations for a commercial yogurt machine is a Taylor C713.
+Our price range for it is between $5,000- $9,000 where a new one would cost you about $15,000.
+The C713 perfect for high volume sales and it's easy to clean comes in both air or water-cooled options, and has a mixed alarm.

 Share this post